 Haith’s turnkey approach to the wash lines saw the installation of a Rota-Tip TE box tippler for fast and gentle handling of the crop.
 The tippler is followed by a SupaFlume De-Stoner which feeds a Haith Supa-Wash, offering extremely low water usage and a cleaner final product, which contributes to a longer shelf-life.

 Optical sorters and an automated box filling and storage area and automated tray filling and palletising have reduced forklift truck movement considerably, contributing to safety and also reducing costs.

 Haith’s innovation extended to the grading line with the development of a bespoke 1830mm wide screen grading system, with twin agitator modules for accurate and gentle grading.
 The grading system is complemented by Haith’s Supa-Fill 400 and VertiFill Pro Box Filler which offers exceptionally gentle and even filling.

 As well as improving the wash line and grading line, Haith’s innovation and detailed thinking are also evident in Morrison’s Quality Control area, where an automated potato sampling system allows them to forecast weight distribution in the crop accurately.

 Haith also developed a custom automatic polisher bypass system for Morrisons, allowing the supermarket to add or remove the polisher from the line with just the touch of a button.

 Optical sorters feature in both the in-take area and grading areas, which has improved the accuracy of grading considerably.

-"This was a huge project for us," says Duane.
-"Not just in terms of the value, seven figures, but the scale of the challenge that Morrisons set us.
-Our proposed plans for the new factory were approved in August and everything needed to be operational in time for the Christmas rush, in which this factory runs 24 hours a day!
+“This was a huge project for us,” says Duane.
+“Not just in terms of the value but also the scale of the challenge that Morrisons set us.
+Our proposed plans for the new factory were approved in August and everything needed to be operational in time for the Christmas rush, during which this factory runs 24 hours a day!”